kctrey/wxcadm/docs/wxcadm.md

         get_locations (bool, optional): Whether to get all Locations and create instances for them get_xsi (bool, optional): Whether to get the XSI endpoints for each Org.
 Defaults to False, since not every Org has XSI capability
+        get_hunt_groups (bool, optional): Whether to get the Hunt Groups for each Org.
+Defaults to False. get_call_queues (bool, optional): Whether to get the Call Queues for each Org.
+Defaults to False.
     Returns:
         Webex: The Webex instance